El Nido Travel Guide: The Final Frontier

 Personally, I would recommend getting a minivan.
 The one we got was comfortable enough and had a DVD player onboard though this stopped working after a few bumps on the concrete roads!

 One downside of these minivans is that they don’t leave until they are full.
-So you could be waiting for a while before you start your journey.
+You could be waiting for a while before you start your journey.

 Where to stay in El Nido

 There are a few hotels, as well as a few being built.
 Hotels charge about PHP1000 a night and most are fairly good.
-I would recommend the backpackers or guest houses as you’ll getting better value for your money, and in the case of the backpackers, you’re going to meet people.
+I would recommend the backpackers or guest houses, you’ll get better value for your money.
+You’ll also meet people here.

-I recommend using Agoda to book accommodation in El Nido.
-You can often find great deals with hotels and backpackers offering discounts throughout the year!
-This puts more money in your pocket for adventuring around El Nido!
+If you don’t want to stay in a hostel, there are plenty of hotels in El Nido.
+I recommend using Agoda to book one.
+You can often find great deals with hotels offering discounts throughout the year!

 Why you should visit El Nido!